-The Office of the Chair identified no distinct EAJA payments from the Bureau of the Fiscal Service's Judgment Fund database during FY 2022.
-The Office of the Chair reviewed the data published on the Bureau of the Fiscal Service's website in making this determination.
+The Office of the Chair identified four distinct EAJA payments from the Bureau of the Fiscal Service's Judgment-Fund database during FY 2023.
+Table 6 lists these four EAJA awards.
+The Office of the Chair reviewed the data published on the Bureau of the Fiscal Service's website when compiling Table 6.